Lauren Bacall: Early life and education

-Bacall's parents divorced when she was five, after which she no longer saw her father.
-She later took the Romanian form of her mother's last name, Bacall.
-She was close to her mother, who remarried to Lee Goldberg and moved to California after Bacall became a star.
-Through her father, Bacall was a relative of Shimon Peres (born Szymon Perski), the eighth prime minister and ninth president of Israel.
-Peres did not know about the relation until Bacall told him.
+Bacall's parents divorced when she was six, after which she no longer saw her father.
+She later took her mother's Romanian surname, Bacal, but added an "L" to avoid a mistaken rhyme with "crackle."
+She was close to her mother, who married Lee Goldberg and moved to California after Bacall became a star.
+Through her father, Bacall was related to Shimon Peres (born Szymon Perski), the eighth prime minister and ninth president of Israel.
+Peres did not know about the relationship until Bacall told him.

 Bacall's family moved soon after her birth to Brooklyn's Ocean Parkway.
-Money from a wealthy family allowed Bacall to attend school at the Highland Manor Boarding School for Girls in Tarrytown, New York, a private boarding school founded by philanthropist Eugene Heitler Lehman, and at Julia Richman High School in Manhattan.
+Wealthy uncles funded Bacall's education at the Highland Manor Boarding School for Girls in Tarrytown, New York, a private boarding school founded by philanthropist Eugene Heitler Lehman, and at Julia Richman High School in Manhattan.

 Early career and modeling

-In 1941, Bacall took lessons at the American Academy of Dramatic Arts in New York, where she dated classmate Kirk Douglas.
-She worked as a theatre usher at the St. James Theatre and as a fashion model in department stores.
+In 1941, Bacall studied for a year at the American Academy of Dramatic Arts in New York, where she dated classmate Kirk Douglas.
+She worked as an usher at the St. James Theatre and as a fashion model in department stores.

-She made her acting debut on Broadway in 1942 at age 17 as a walk-on in Johnny 2 X 4.
-By then, she lived with her mother at 75 Bank Street, and in 1942, she was crowned Miss Greenwich Village.
+She made her acting debut on Broadway in 1942 at age 17 as a walk-on in Johnny 2x4.
+By then, she lived with her mother at 75 Bank Street and, in 1942, she was crowned Miss Greenwich Village.
 As a teenage fashion model, Bacall appeared on the cover of Harper's Bazaar and in magazines such as Vogue.
-A 1948 article in Life magazine referred to her "cat-like grace, tawny blonde hair, and blue-green eyes."
-As she naturally had a high-pitched and nasal voice, she received lessons to help deepen it and was required to shout verses by Shakespeare for hours every day as part of her training.
+A 1948 article in Life magazine referred to her "cat-like grace, tawny blonde hair and blue-green eyes."

 Though Diana Vreeland is often credited with discovering Bacall for Harper's Bazaar, it was in fact Nicolas de Gunzburg who introduced Bacall to Vreeland.
-He had first met Bacall at a New York club called Tony's, where De Gunzburg suggested that Bacall visit his Harper's Bazaar office the next day.
+He had first met Bacall at a New York club called Tony's, where de Gunzburg suggested that Bacall visit his Harper's Bazaar office the next day.
 He then turned her over to Vreeland, who arranged for Louise Dahl-Wolfe to shoot Bacall in Kodachrome for the March 1943 cover.

 The Harper's Bazaar cover caught the attention of "Slim" Keith, the wife of Hollywood producer and director Howard Hawks.
 Keith urged her husband to invite Bacall to take a screen test for his forthcoming film To Have and Have Not.
 Hawks asked his secretary to find more information about Bacall, but the secretary misunderstood and sent Bacall a ticket to travel to Hollywood for the audition.